Connect with others who understand.

 • Hoarse voice

-• Swollen lymph nodes in your neck
+• Swollen lymph nodes in the neck

 Thyroid Cancer Treatment

-Treatment for thyroid cancer may involve the following options:
+Treatment options for thyroid cancer may include:

 • Surgery to remove all or part of the thyroid gland